 You can see the rooms are new and spacious.
 We had a Marina view which was great because you can see all the lights as it was a nice view for my mum and aunt.
 The Marina area kind of reminds me of New York with all the high risers.
 The finishing touches in the room were great and I like the fact it is a modern property with clean lines.
 Also extremely happy that even though the bathroom has a glass wall there was a blind you can roll down so you have privacy.
 I am not very keen on the new glass wall features in the bathrooms, I do prefer my privacy.

 The room also had a small balcony where you can sit and enjoy the scenery; even though it was a little hot it was a nice touch and we did spend some time outside.
-One of my favourite features as a Muslim was the fact they have a Quran and a prayer mat in the hotel.
+One of my favorite features as a Muslim was the fact they have a Quran and a prayer mat in the hotel.
 I love this and even though you are in Dubai you don’t see it in many hotels.
-Great touch for the Muslim traveller.
+Great touch for the Muslim traveler.

 I had booked the room for three people and I was expecting an extra bed.
 When I was booking the property didn’t say there is a payment for the extra person and it was one of the factors for booking.
-At reception they told me that it is a twin room and if we need an extra bed they can provide us with it, which at the end is what we requested.
+At the reception, they told me that it is a twin room and if we need an extra bed they can provide us with it, which in the end is what we requested.
 When I requested it they said there was a charge which I disputed and they didn’t charge me.

 The bathroom was a good size and it had a shower and a big bathtub.
 Nice and new pieces which you can’t really go wrong.
 However the shower was leaking onto the bathroom floor and into the room.
 This made it very slippery and dangerous.
 I am not talking about a little amount of water, I am talking about two towels soaked in water.
 I was there for only 2 nights so I didn’t want to ask and move rooms but if I was there for longer I would have requested to move.
 I almost slipped when getting out of the bathroom.
 I did let the receptionist know and she assured me they will fix it.